 Dr. Gregory C. Hutchings, Jr., ACPS Superintendent, outlined the task: “How do we allow kids to have experience in the workplace before graduation?
 Or obtain an Associates Degree before they graduate from high school?”

-By focusing on what is best for students and envisioning what can be, the discussion progressed into new territory that has roots in what TC is already doing well.
+By focusing on what is best for students and envisioning what can be, the discussion progressed into new territory.

 In 2018, ACPS contracted with an architecture firm and an educational planning group, to design a high school that meets each student where they are and prepares them for the world that will exist ten, twenty and thirty years from now.